-Please note that multiplex testing for SARS-CoV-2/Flu/RSV was introduced at the Regional Virology Laboratory from Week 34, 2021, and local HSCT laboratories (SHSCT in August 2021, SEHSCT week 40, 2021 and WHSCT in October 2021) therefore an increase in flu and RSV testing should be expected.
+^{}Please note that multiplex testing for SARS-CoV-2/Flu/RSV was introduced at the Regional Virology Laboratory from Week 34, 2021, and local HSCT laboratories (SHSCT in August 2021, SEHSCT week 40, 2021 and WHSCT in October 2021) therefore an increase in flu and RSV testing (and reporting) should be expected.
+At present, only positive flu and RSV results are available from WHSCT laboratory.
 It is anticipated that multiplex testing will also be commenced at remaining local HSCT laboratories as the season progresses.